loganpkg/spot/README.md

 ```m4
 ifelse(switch, case_a, `when_a', case_b, `when_b', ... , `default')
 ```
-`ifelse` compares the first and second arguments (after any expansions that occur during collection), and if they are equal, pushes the third argument back into the input.
-Otherwise, the fourth argument is pushed back into the input.
+`ifelse` is like a switch statement in C. The first argument is the str that is compared against the 2, 4, 6, ... arguments, and upon the first match the next argument is pushed back into the input.
+Finally, if there is no match, then the default argument (the last argument) is pushed back into the input.
 Remember that arguments will be expanded and processed during argument collection, which occurs _before_ the branch in logic.
-So, it is a good idea to quote the third and fourth arguments.
+So, it is a good idea to quote the 3, 5, 7, ... and last arguments.

 ```m4
 include(filename)